codetrek/moora/packages/moorex-fastify/README.md

 1. **Initial state**: On connection, immediately sends a `state-updated` event with the current full state
 2. **Subsequent events**: Streams all Moorex events as they occur:
-   - `signal-received`: A signal was received
+   - `input-received`: An input signal was received
    - `state-updated`: State was updated
    - `effect-started`: An effect was started
+   - `effect-completed`: An effect completed successfully
    - `effect-canceled`: An effect was canceled
+   - `effect-failed`: An effect failed with an error

 **Example SSE event format:**
 ```